Codecademy/docs/content/swift/concepts/inheritance/inheritance.md

 Inheritance allows for the transferring of properties, methods, and other characteristics between classes.
 This is a feature that differentiates Swift classes from other types.

-The class that inherits features is known as the child class or subclass.
+A class that inherits features is known as the child class or subclass.
 The class that the subclass inherited from is known as the parent class or superclass.

 ## Syntax